USB Protection & Removable Media Control

 The Maintenance Dependency

 OEM technicians frequently require USB access for PLC logic backups and firmware patches.
-Total port deactivation can lead to maintenance delays.
+Total port deactivation can lead to critical maintenance delays or “unauthorized” workarounds by contractors.

 Legacy Human-Machine Interfaces (HMI)

-Older HMIs (e.g., Windows XP/7 based) often lack the ability to run modern Endpoint Detection (EDR), leaving them defenseless against “Auto-run” malware.
+Older HMIs (e.g., Windows XP/7 based) often lack the ability to run modern Endpoint Detection (EDR).
+On these systems, a single infected drive can execute a payload via “Auto-run” before an ETO even sees a notification.

 RJ45 Port Security & Cabinet Hardening